terramate-io/terramate/docs/dependency-management.md

 * 3 - stack-d

-In this case, since stack-b and stack-c are independent from each other they can be run in parallel/undefined order, but stack-d can only be executed after both stack-b and stack-c have finished successfully.
+In this case, since stack-b and stack-c are independent from each other they don't have a defined order of execution between then, meaning that you should not rely on an specific order and that it will most likely be run concurrently. stack-d can only be executed after both stack-b and stack-c have finished successfully.

 ### Change Detection